International masterclass for conductors

 Location: congress Schladming; 8970 Schladming, Austria

-The master class will take place from July 10 to July 14, 2023 as part of the Mid EUROPE workshop program.
-A limited number of active participants will have the opportunity to discuss and conduct a selected repertoire with the band of the Military Music of Upper Austria.
+The master class will take place from July 7 to July 11, 2025 as part of the Mid EUROPE workshop program.
+A limited number of active participants will have the opportunity to discuss and conduct a selected repertoire with the band of the Military Music Upper Austria.
 Passive participants may also attend the entire workshop, including discussions and lessons, and observe rehearsals.

 The language of instruction is English.